vegaprotocol/specs/specs/0045-data-sourcing.md

 Any part of Vega requiring a data source should be able to use any type of data source.
 This means that there is a single common schema for specifying a data source where one is required.

-a) Data sources can differ in tThis forms only part of the Vega system which also includes a bridge contract to the Vega blockchain, which may also hold tokens.
-All token functionality exists on the Vega blockchain, except for the (disabled in locked tokens) ability to transfer tokens on Ethereume following ways:
+a) Data sources can differ in this forms only part of the Vega system which also includes a bridge contract to the Vega blockchain, which may also hold tokens.
+All token functionality exists on the Vega blockchain, except for the (disabled in locked tokens) ability to transfer tokens on Ethereum following ways:

 1. Type of data source (signed message, internal data, date/time, Ethereum, etc.)
 1. Data type (e.g. float for a price)